okke/elmo/doc/functions.md

 Note, when dealing with multiple return values, the ":" shortcut does not work.

 Multiple return values can also be used in pipes to other functions.
-All returned values are used as arguments to following function.
+All returned values are used as arguments to the next function.

 ```elmo
 string: (load string)